Home

 BM-800 PC Microphone

 Search the well known shopping and auction sites for 'condenser microphone' and you'll probably come across the BM-800.
 It's a rather tacky looking Chinese device that's a bit of a mixed bag.
-It may be sold on its own or as part of a kit with all the mounting hardware or with a mixer, at varying prices from £10 to way over £100.
+It may be sold on its own or as part of a kit with all the mounting hardware or with a mixer, at varying prices from 10 to way over 100.
 Whatever you pay, the fact remains that the mic itself is nothing special.
 Also, the internals can differ depending on when and where you buy them.
 Some have large diaphram capsules, some have small electrets, some have large PCBs, some have tiny PCBs with hardly any components on them.
 Some need 48V phantom power and some don't, the list goes on.
-So why would I want one?
+So why would anybody want one?
 Because they are perfect for DIY mic builders!
-It has a metal body that easily comes apart by unscrewing the end, a cast chassis with threads for mounting your own board and an integral XLR plug.
-The one I purchased was part of a kit that came with absolutely everything (except mixer) for £14.95 which was a real bargain.
+They have a metal body that easily comes apart by unscrewing the end, a cast chassis with threads for mounting your own board and an integral XLR plug.
+The one I purchased was part of a kit that came with absolutely everything (except mixer) for 14.95 which was a real bargain.
 Yes, mine did have the small diaphram electret and the tiny PCB but that didn't matter as they were going to be discarded anyway

 The project described here is not a high end studio microphone, it's a general purpose mic for your PC.
 Though having said that, it is a high output, low noise good quality device.
 It does not need 48V phantom power as it runs from the 5V available on a standard USB socket, and as it's going to be used close to a PC using just a short run of cable, having an unbalanced output is perfectly fine.
 In fact, the output level is high enough to feed directly into the line input of a PC.
 For the electronics, I used exactly the same circuit and layout as my 'One Transistor Electret Mic Preamp' project which fits nicely into the BM-800 body.
 Click here to visit that page for more details about the schematic.
 The electret microphone capsule I used was a Primo EM272Z1 from micbooster.com, still quite small at 10mm but so much better than the one it replaced.
 The stripboard layout below shows the position of the mounting hole and how it's wired to the XLR connector, which as luck would have it, matches pin for pin!
 Just for reference, the bolts used to secure the microphone cradle, mesh basket and circuit board are all M2.5 x 5mm